lisalbi/DH-150/assignment2/README.md

 A usability test is intended to determine the extent an interface facilitates a user’s ability to complete routine tasks.
 Typically the test is conducted with a group of potential users either in a usability lab, remotely (using e-meeting software and telephone connection), or on-site with portable equipment.
 Users are asked to complete a series of routine tasks.
 Sessions are recorded and analyzed to identify potential areas for improvement to the web site.

-Prior to the usability test, I conducted a heuristic evaluation that revealed several usability issues with the app.
-First of all, the ads are difficult to differentiate from actual listings.
+Prior to the usability test, I conducted a heuristic evaluation that revealed several usability issues with the app:
+* The ads are difficult to differentiate from actual listings.
 If you click them, they open a new window outside the app.
 This is can be disruptive and frustrating for users, especially if they click them by accident.
-Moreover, error messages do not provide enough information for users to identify and solve problems.
+* Error messages do not provide enough information for users to identify and solve problems.
 Instead, they only provide an error number.
-In addition, there's no method for deleting listings, only archiving listings.
+* There's no method for deleting listings, only archiving listings.

 Based on these initial findings, I hoped to find out how these aspects effect the usability of the app by conducting pilot usability testing.
 In addition, I also hoped to test the overall effectiveness, efficiency, and satisfaction that the app does or does not provide.
 I also wanted to uncover any issues that I may have missed in my heuristic evaluation.
 The overall purpose of the pilot usability testing was to test the setting and materials and discover ways to improve the app.